 Working Definitions

 In order to facilitate its deliberations, the WG agreed on the following set of working definitions.
 (Note, these working definitions have been developed for the limited use by the GNSO Policy & Implementation Working Group as a starting point to facilitate their discussions and deliberations on the questions outlined in the WG’s charter.
-These definitions were expected to evolve during and as a result of the WG deliberations, and the WG will review these definitions in light of public comments and its own work, will add/update as deemed appropriate, and include them in the Final Report.)
+These definitions were expected to evolve during and as a result of the WG deliberations.
+The WG reviewed these definitions in light of public comments and its own work, and has updated these as deemed appropriate.